 Our laboratory also focuses on control of mitochondrial metabolism within diverse myeloid leukemias and chronic myeloid disease.
 As control of apoptosis in the mitochondrial membrane is managed by BCL2 family members, we have focused efforts on therapy directed at targeting specific antiapoptotic BCL2 family members.
 The BH3 mimetic targeting BCL2, venetoclax, has revolutionized modern therapy of myeloid neoplasms, and we have worked to discover means of resistance to venetoclax via alternative BCL2 family members, genotypic changes, metabolic switches, or, a combination of these factors.
 This led to the development of an MCL1 inhibitor series in the collaboration with the Fesik Laboratory, exploration of alternative energy utilization in collaboration with the Jordan Laboratory, industrial collaborations with Abbvie, Takeda, and Karyopharm, and multicenter clinical trials led by Vanderbilt clinical investigators.

-Dr. Savona has been involved in the development of dozens of recently approved therapies as an investigator, inventor, developer, or consultant.
+Dr. Michael Savona has been involved in the development of dozens of recently approved therapies as an investigator, inventor, developer, or consultant.
 He treated the first patients in the world in clinical trials for hematologic malignancies with several approved therapies including oprozomib, selinexor, ixazomib, Inqovi, umbralisib, duvalesib, and ASTX030.